tcort/text-to-cw/README.md

-# text-to-cw
+# text-to-morse

-converts text into a Morse code audio file.
+Converts text into a Morse code audio file.

 ## Description

-Accepts a text file as input and outputs an audio file in FLAC format.
+Accepts a text file as input and outputs an audio file in FLAC format containing the equivalent Morse code..

 ## Requirements